-Despite the imperative to compromise, it was important, as Schreiner also pointed out, “that none of the two groups sacrificed its own music to what was after all only a temporary fusion; however not without having come closer together during the time of communal rehearsing and on tour—both on a musical and human level” (sic, 1972).
-On the strength of this tour and recording, an impressed Berendt could claim that “it was thus far the most intensive and longest collaboration between western and Brazilian musicians,” only to be outstripped some time later by the collaborations between jazz musicians and US-based Brazilian expatriates such as Airto Moreira and Flora Purim (1977, 234).
+Despite the imperative to compromise, it was important, as Schreiner also pointed out, “that none of the two groups sacrificed its own music to what was after all only a temporary fusion; however not without having come closer together during the time of communal rehearsing and on tour – both on a musical and human level.”
+On the strength of this tour and recording, an impressed Berendt could claim that “it was thus far the most intensive and longest collaboration between Western and Brazilian musicians,” only to be outstripped some time later by the collaborations between jazz musicians and U.S.-based Brazilian expatriates such as Airto Moreira and Flora Purim.

-Thanks to this initial exposure in 1971 and 1972, the Dave Pike Set’s guitarist Volker Kriegel continued to engage in an in-depth way with Brazilian music, and especially with the Baiafro percussionist Djalma Correa, many times over the coming years (see, generally, Fischer 1999; Schaffner 2009, 116-117; Schreiner 2011).
-Indeed, writing in 1977, Berendt considered Kriegel to have been the German musician who had most engaged with Brazilian music (1977: 233ff).
+Thanks to this initial exposure in 1971 and 1972, the Dave Pike Set’s guitarist Volker Kriegel continued to engage in an in-depth way with Brazilian music, especially with Baiafro percussionist Djalma Correa, many times over the coming years.
+Indeed, writing in 1977, Berendt considered Kriegel to have been the German musician who had most engaged with Brazilian music.
 For Kriegel, several things stuck from the experience with the Grupo Baiafro and with Brazilian music more generally.
-Looking back over twenty years later, he first mentioned the admiration he gained for “the melancholy hybrid mood of the simultaneously joyous and deeply sad music of the Certao [sic].”
-Just as important as inner-musical inspiration, or the refreshing notion of happy/sad emotional hybridity, was the sense Kriegel gained of what the music represented about Brazilian life: “This music has something uncramped [to it], it is relaxed in spite of all its liveliness.
-It is the expression of a life-feeling where values such as achievement, efficiency and power do not play first string” (Kriegel 1998, 170).
-For Kriegel too, “Brazil” was partly an Other to Germany, then.
-He may have been exoticising Brazil, and Bahia especially, but his was a very productive exoticisation in terms of the insights and more importantly the music making that it enabled, both for Kriegel and for his co-musicians, German and Brazilian.
+Looking back more than twenty years later, he first mentioned the admiration he gained for “the melancholy hybrid mood of the simultaneously joyous and deeply sad music of the Certao [sic].”
+Just as important as inner musical inspiration, or the refreshing notion of happy–sad emotional hybridity, was the sense Kriegel gained of what the music represented about Brazilian life: “This music has something uncramped [to it], it is relaxed in spite of all its liveliness.
+It is the expression of a life-feeling where values such as achievement, efficiency and power do not play first string.”
+For Kriegel too, Brazil was partly an Other to Germany, then.
+He may have been exoticizing Brazil, and Bahia especially, but his was a very productive exoticization in terms of the insights and more importantly the music making it enabled, both for Kriegel and for his co-musicians, German and Brazilian.

-Brazilian music and the “Weltmusik” debates of the 1980s and 1990s
+Brazilian music and the Weltmusik debates of the 1980s and 1990s

-As this chapter has shown so far, particularly during the 1960s and 1970s, a range of German jazz musicians, writers, impresarios and producers engaged with Brazilian culture.
-Indeed, in so far as German jazz musicians engaged with “other” musical cultures—and many did—Brazilian music was a very popular choice (Berendt 1977, 233).
+As this chapter has shown so far, particularly in the 1960s and 1970s, a range of German jazz musicians, writers, impresarios, and producers engaged with Brazilian culture.
+Indeed, insofar as German jazz musicians engaged with other musical cultures – and many did – Brazilian music was a very popular choice.
 These engagements developed as time progressed.
-Initially there was a rather superficial copying of forms like the bossa nova; however, as time went by, and as bodies like the Goethe-Institut began to enable more in-depth “dialogic” cultural encounters, the engagement became a more substantial one.
+Initially there was a superficial copying of forms such as the bossa nova; however, as time went by, and as bodies such as the Goethe-Institut began to enable more in-depth, “dialogic” cultural encounters, the engagement became more substantial.
 As Volker Kriegel’s case illustrates, the multiple benefits that such an engagement might bring ought not to be undervalued.
-Yet not all of the musicians profited equally.
-Wolfgang Dauner, for example, took relatively little from his short-term encounter with Brazilian music in 1968.
+Yet not all the musicians profited equally.
+Wolfgang Dauner, for example, took little from his short-term encounter with Brazilian music in 1968.
 For him, the “German” and the “Brazilian” remained quite separate entities.